Cyanogenbot/AI-Foundry-Library/Readme.md

 Function to make requests to text-to-text models.
 Parameters:

-- apiKey: Data Foundry API Key
+- api_token: Data Foundry API Key
 - model: Chosen AI model.
 Default model applies
-- userPrompt: Main prompt
-- systemPrompt: System prompt
+- prompt: Parameter for quick prompting
+- messages: Messages array for more complex promping, such as including system prompt. `[{role: "system", content: 'You are an Arduino expert',},{role: "user", content: 'How do I let the build-in LED blink?',}]`
 - temperature: (default = 0.9)
 - maxTokens: (default = 250)
 - logging: (default = true)
-- rememberMessages: (default = 0) The amount of messages that will be saved in chat history
 - loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute
 - resultElementSelector: Selector of HTML element that will be used to place AI response in

-The message history can be accessed through the foundry.messageHistory variable.
-This can be used for more complex cases such as automatic chat summarization.

 #### foundry.textToImage({})

 Function to make requests to text-to-image models.
 Parameters:

-- apiKey: Data Foundry API Key
+- api_token: Data Foundry API Key
-- userPrompt: Main prompt
+- prompt: Main prompt
 - temperature: (default = 0.9)
 - logging: (default = true)
 - loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute